-- rotate your user agent from a pool of well-known ones from browsers (google around to get a list of them) - disable cookies (see COOKIES ENABLED) as some sites may use cookies to spot bot behaviour - use download delays (2 or higher).
-See DOWNLOAD_DELAY setting. - if possible, use Google cache to fetch pages, instead of hitting the sites directly - use a pool of rotating IPs.
+- rotate your user agent from a pool of well-known ones from browsers (google around to get a list of them) - disable cookies (see COOKIES_ENABLED) as some sites may use cookies to spot bot behaviour - use download delays (2 or higher).
+See DOWNLOAD_DELAY setting. - if possible, use Common Crawl to fetch pages, instead of hitting the sites directly - use a pool of rotating IPs.
 For example, the free Tor project or paid services like ProxyMesh.
-An open source alternative is scrapoxy, a super proxy that you can attach your own proxies to. - use a highly distributed downloader that circumvents bans internally, so you can just focus on parsing clean pages.
-One example of such downloaders is Zyte Smart Proxy Manager
+An open source alternative is scrapoxy, a super proxy that you can attach your own proxies to. - use a ban avoidance service, such as Zyte API, which provides a Scrapy plugin